 FRH 370.
 Seminar in French and Francophone Studies.
 (3 h)

 In-depth study of particular aspects of selected literary and cultural works from different genres and/or periods.
+A capstone course for third- and fourth-year students only.
 Required for major.
 May be repeated for credit when topics vary.
 P-FRH 216, 315 or POI.
 (CD)